A method of supervised learning from conflicting data with hidden contexts: Experimental details

-\textbf{Probablistic concepts.} From the perspective of probability modeling, the relation between input $x$ and output $y$ is subject to a probability distribution $p(y|x)$, which is the learning target.
-In open-ended classification, when different domains share similar frequency, such a distribution can be approximated with the total probability formula:
+\textbf{ERM-top $k$.} This baseline directly models the relation between inputs and outputs using a probability distribution $p(\rvy\,|\,\rvx)$, which is the learning target.
+For classification problems, when different domains share similar frequencies during sampling, such a distribution can be approximated with the total probability formula

-For classification problems, in each domain $d$, the corresponding $p(y|x,h)$ is unimodal.
-Thus, their sum $p(y|x)$ is a multi-modal distribution, and a network trained with cross-entropy loss is still an unbiased estimation for it.
-The final prediction is those $y$ with the top-$k$ probability $p(y|x)$.
+For conflicting data, the resulting conditional distribution is multi-modal, and a network trained by the cross-entropy loss can provide an unbiased estimation of it.
+However, this method may suffer if the occurence frequencies of different domains differ significantly.
+Also, it introduces a hyperparameter $k$ used when selecting the top-$k$ outputs; in practice we directly use the ground-truth domain number for $k$, which leaks some additional information for this baseline.

-\textbf{Semi-supervised multi-label learning.} From the perspective of semi-supervised multi-label learning, the open-ended classification problem can be modeled as ``multi-label learning with missing labels'': consider the fully labeled data $x\rightarrow Y=\{y_i,i=1,\dots n\}$, then, open-ended data provides only one label $y\in Y$ for each $x$, i.e., all other labels are missing.
+\textbf{Semi-supervised multi-label learning.} We alternatively interpret learning from conflicting classification data as multi-label learning with missing labels: for a given input $x\in\mathcal{X}$, consider the ``fully'' labeled data $(x, \bm{y}=\{y_i\}_{i=1}^N)$; conflicting data can then be modeled as providing only \emph{one} label $y\in \bm{y}$ for each $x$, with \emph{all} other labels missing (note that this is a very extreme setting).
 Therefore, existing semi-supervised learning approaches may be modified to handle such problems.
-We consider two representative techniques, including \emph{Pseudo-label} and \emph{Label propagation}.
-Both implementations are slightly modified for our tasks.
+We consider two representative techniques, including \emph{PseudoLabel}~\citep{lee2013pseudo} and \emph{Label propagation}~\citep{iscen2019label}.
+Both implementations are slightly modified to fit our tasks.

-\emph{Pseudo-label} randomly allocates additional ``pseudo'' labels to each input $x$ as an augmentation of the supervised training data.
-The learning machine then reevaluate the confidence of all pseudo labels according to the prediction on the augmented dataset, and all pseudo labels will gradually be modified and reach convergence during an iterative training process.
+\emph{PseudoLabel} randomly allocates additional ``pseudo'' labels to each input to compensate the missing labels.
+The learning machine is trained on the augmented dataset and then reevaluate the confidence of all pseudo labels according to its predictions.
+All pseudo labels will iteratively be modified during training until convergence.

-\emph{Label propagation} is a graph-based inference algorithm, in which each sample is regarded as a node, and an edge represents the distance of two nodes it collects in the feature space.
-The labels are propagated on adjacent nodes until all samples are fully annotated.
-The feature space can also be adjusted along with representation learning during the iterative training process.
+\emph{Label propgation (LabelProp)} builds a graph over the examples, where each node on the graph represents a data sample, and each edge represents the distance of two nodes it collects in the feature space.
+The labels are propagated on adjacent nodes until all examples are fully labeled.
+The feature space is also iteratively adjusted during training.